Morphological Classification of Radio Galaxies with wGAN-supported Augmentation: Classifier architectures

 \section{Classifier architectures}

-Detailed information about the architecture of the implemented classifiers is given in this appendix.
-The structure and the corresponding number of parameters for the \gls{fcn} is given in \autoref{tab:fcn_classifier} and the \gls{cnn} in \autoref{tab:cnn_classifier}.
+Detailed information about the architecture of the implemented models is given in this appendix.
+The structure and the corresponding number of parameters for the the critic of the \gls{wgan} is given in \autoref{tab:wgan_critic}, and for the generator in \autoref{tab:wgan_generator}.
+Detailed information about the \gls{cnn} is given in \autoref{tab:cnn_classifier} and for the \gls{fcn} in \autoref{tab:fcn_classifier}.
+In \autoref{tab:hyperparam} we summarise the hyperparameters of all model trainings we conducted for this study.